Crockutt History, Family Crest & Coats of Arms

 Early History of the Crockutt family

-Another 150 words (11 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Crockutt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crockutt research.
+Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Crockutt History in all our PDF Extended History products and printed products wherever possible.

 Crockutt Spelling Variations

 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 Crockutt has been spelled Crockatt, Crocket, Crockett and others.